fastrizwaan/flatpak-wine32/README.md

 It would be good if we create and use separate bottles for each of our games/apps.
 And for that we can create game or app specific bottle.
 To do that right-click on an .exe file in the file manager (nautilus / dolphin / thunar) and choose "Create Bottle using flatpak-wine" from right-click menu of filemanager.
 It will ask for a name, if no name is given, "filename.exe" is used in the menu.

-The game/app bottle creates a wineprefix and a launch script for that game/app at `~/.local/share/flatpak-wine/bottles/` and creates a shortcut at the Game/App directory which is symbolically linked (ln -s) to `~/.local/share/applications/flatpak-wine/`
+The game/app bottle creates a wineprefix and a launch script for that game/app at `~/.local/share/flatpak-wine/bottles/` and creates a shortcut and icon from the exe file in the same Game/App directory which is symbolically linked (ln -s) to `~/.local/share/applications/flatpak-wine/`.
+This shortcut (desktop file and icon) will be deleted when we delete the game bottle.

 ### Customizing Bottles: